Constellating Narratives, Constellating Patriarchy

 - Both being a facilitator and being a seeker happen by lottery, this not all participants will have a chance to be a seeker or a facilitator.

-- For those participants with US passports, we will have a day of constellations at the prison before the workshop begins when Coffee Creek permits this, at no charge to participants.
+- For those participants with US passports, it may be possible we will have a day of constellations at the prison before the workshop begins when Coffee Creek permits this, at no charge to participants (please check with Sarah prior to making travel arrangements).

 This event can be attended as a stand-alone if desired, but is intended to be part of a year-long Masterclass Series which allows for constellation facilitators to deeply integrate relational neuroscience into constellation facilitation, and to have new learning about how to leverage solid understanding about how brains work and how we heal from trauma into traditional constellation work, even if the relational neuroscience is never explicitly referenced with clients.